fucusy/gomoku-first-move-always-win/README.md

 Package
 - Python Package tornado 6.1

-# Solved opening

-# Development Guide to solve an opening
+# Development Guide to solve an board
-1.encode your board by string, for example: for ![](./opennings/pu_yue.png), you need to encode it to h8_i9, this is the board to solve,
+1. encode your board by string, for example: for ![](./opennings/pu_yue.png), you need to encode it to h8_i9, this is the board to solve,
 , and last black move is i10, this is guided move